Remember how it was before the revolutionary launch of YouTube in 2005?

 While free tools also do the job, you should consider your budget before purchasing any paid tools.

-Let us help you in selection by telling you about these cost-effective and easy-to-use editors that come with advanced editing tools.
+Let us help you with selection by telling you about these cost-effective and easy-to-use editors that come with advanced editing tools.

 At the top of the list, we have placed this editor named Shotcut.
 This free software offers almost as many tools as paid ones, such as adding video and audio fragments and applying effects and captions.
 It is also compatible with Windows, OS X, and Linux.